 - Explore connections, collaborators, related work and more

 I graduated with a BSc (Hons) in Archaeology from the University of Bradford in 2010.
-I undertook a 4-year programme that included a placement year.
+I undertook a 4 year programme which included a placement year.
 During the year in industry I worked as a research assistant on the Star Carr project at the University of York under the supervision of Professor Nicky Milner.
-My undergraduate dissertation was entitled "Eels, carbon and nitrogen isotope signals in eel bone collagen from Mesolithic and Neolithic sites in northern Europe" and was supervised by Professor Carl Heron.
+My undergraduate dissertation was entitled "eels, carbon and nitrogen isotope signals in eel bone collagen from Mesolithic and Neolithic sites in northern Europe" and was supervised by Professor Carl Heron.

 From 2010 to 2011 I undertook a MA in Mesolithic Studies at the University of York under the direction of Professor Nicky Milner.
-My postgraduate dissertation was entitled "Overexploitation of the European eel (Anguilla anguilla) at the Mesolithic-Neolithic kitchen midden at Havnø, Denmark" and was supervised by Dr Oliver Craig.
+My postgraduate dissertation was entitled "overexploitation of the European eel (Anguilla anguilla) at the Mesolithic-Neolithic kitchen midden at Havnø, Denmark? and was supervised by Dr Ol Craig.

 From 2011-2015, I undertook PhD research at the University of York.
-My thesis was entitled "To assess the change of consumption and culinary practices at the transition to agriculture: a multi-disciplinary approach from a Danish kitchen midden."
-This project was jointly supervised by Dr Oliver Craig and Professor Nicky Milner.
+My thesis was entitled "to assess the change of consumption and culinary practices at the transition to agriculture: a multi-disciplinary approach from a Danish kitchen midden."
+This project was jointly supervised by Dr Ol Craig and Professor Nicky Milner.

 I am specifically interested in freshwater and marine resource exploitation during the Mesolithic and at the transition to agriculture.
 In particular, fishing, sealing and whaling, fowling and shellfish procurement.
 During my doctoral research I employed a range of different techniques in order to determine culinary practices, palaeodiet and seasonality, including, bone collagen stable isotope analyses (C, N and S), fish bone analysis, pottery residue analysis and the thin section manufacture of shellfish.